 *Disclaimer: Results may vary from individual to individual and cannot be guaranteed*

 What can I expect after the procedure?

-You may experience slight warmth in the treated area, mostly like a brief sunburn.
+Patients feel differently after the procedure.
+You may experience slight warmth in the treated area, mostly like a brief sunburn*.
 You may also experience temporary swelling.
-Any bruising or redness will disappear within one week.
+Any bruising or redness will disappear within one week*.
 You may find a slight crusting on the treated area, if treated for a port wine birthmark.
 Color changes may occur for people with darker skin.
 Scarring may occur, but in very rare cases.

 How many procedures are required for the best results?

-The number of procedures required to eliminate the skin condition depends on the skin tone, individual characteristics of the skin and the total area to be treated.
+The number of procedures required to reduce the skin condition depends on the skin tone, individual characteristics of the skin and the total area to be treated.
 You can discuss this with Dr. Frank to get the best plan of treatment and how many you need.
 Each treatment must be received one month apart.